adityasoni9998/OpenHands-Versa/README.md

 ```

 ### 3. Configuring the Language Model
 OpenHands-Versa supports a diverse array of Language Models (LMs) through the powerful [litellm](https://docs.litellm.ai) library.
-We use `claude-3-7-sonnet-20250219` and `claude-sonnet-4-20250514` for our experiments You can configure your LLMs by creating a config.toml file in the project root directory similar to [config_example.toml](./config_example.toml).
+We use `claude-3-7-sonnet-20250219` and `claude-sonnet-4-20250514` for our experiments.
+You can configure the LLMs by creating a config.toml file in the project root directory similar to [config_example.toml](./config_example.toml).

 For details regarding support for other operating systems, support for other LLMs and debugging tips please refer to [Development.md](./Development.md).

 ## Reproducing Results
-We benchmark OpenHands-Versa on three diverse and challenging agent benchmarks: [GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA), [The Agent Company](https://the-agent-company.com/), and [SWE-Bench Multimodal](https://www.swebench.com/multimodal.html).
+We benchmark OpenHands-Versa on three popular and challenging agent benchmarks: [GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA), [The Agent Company](https://the-agent-company.com/), and [SWE-Bench Multimodal](https://www.swebench.com/multimodal.html).
 For instructions about reproducing our results, please refer to the respective README.md files for [GAIA](./evaluation/benchmarks/gaia/README.md), [The Agent Company](./evaluation/benchmarks/the_agent_company/README.md) and [SWE-Bench Multimodal](./evaluation/benchmarks/swe_bench/README.md).
 Note that we use [Tavily](https://www.tavily.com/) API for our search tool and running the experiments requires a search API key.

 ## Note
 The methodology in OpenHands-Versa has also been implemented in upstream [OpenHands](https://github.com/All-Hands-AI/OpenHands), and we recommend using the upstream repository if you want to use OpenHands Versa in your own work.